rainforestapp/rainforest-cli/README.md

 The CLI will check for updates and automatically update itself on every use unless the `--skip-update` global flag is given.

+For migration directions from 1.x, please read our [migration guide](./migration.md).

 ## Basic Usage
 To use the cli client, you'll need your API token from your [integrations settings page](https://app.rainforestqa.com/settings/integrations).